Large Language Models are Zero-Shot Reasoners: Experiment

 \paragraph{Comparison with other baselines}

 \autoref{tab:few_shot} compares the performances on two arithmetic reasoning benchmarks (MultiArith and GSM8K) across \ours and baselines.
-The large gap between standard prompting (top block) and chain of thought prompting (middle block) suggests that these tasks are difficult without eliciting multi-step reasoning.
+The large gap between standard prompting (1st block) and chain of thought prompting (2nd block) suggests that these tasks are difficult without eliciting multi-step reasoning.
+Major improvements are confirmed on both Instruct GPT-3 (text-davinci-002) and PaLM (540B) models (4th block).
 While \ours naturally underperforms \theirs, it substantially outperforms standard \theirsf prompting with even 8 examples per task.
-For GSM8K, \ours with Instruct GPT-3 (175B) also outperforms finetuned GPT-3 and standard few-shot prompting with large models (PaLM, 540B), reported in \citet{cot_wei} (bottom block).
+For GSM8K, \ours with Instruct GPT-3 (text-davinci-002) also outperforms finetuned GPT-3 and standard few-shot prompting with large models (PaLM, 540B), reported in \citet{cot_wei} (3rd and 4th block).
+See App. \ref{appx:further_experiment_on_palm} for more experiment results with PaLM.